uschpc/webportal-netlify-gatsby/src/user-support/frequently-asked-questions.md

 ### Can I use the local storage on a compute node?

-The /tmp directory on compute nodes is limited, so we recommend that you use the /scratch or /scratch2 file systems for temporary files.
-To change the temporary directory location, modify the `$TMPDIR` environment variable.
+The /tmp directory on compute nodes is limited to 1 GB and can be shared with other jobs, so we recommend that you use your /project, /scratch, or /scratch2 directories for temporary files, all of which are located on high-performance, parallel file systems.
+To automatically redirect temporary files to another location, set the `TMPDIR` environment variable.
 For example:

 ```sh
 export TMPDIR=/scratch/<username>
 ```

-You can also include this line in your ~/.bash_profile to automatically set this variable every time you log in.
+Add this line to your ~/.bash_profile to automatically set the `TMPDIR` every time you log in and for batch jobs.
+To change this on a job-by-job basis, add a similar line to your job scripts.

 ## Cluster Resources: Data Files and Disk Space